 The five-day meeting was a plethora of keynote speakers, over 100 recorded presentations on ten different topics, poster sessions, panel discussions and a virtual reception.
-Two new sessions on cloud computing and python-based community analysis tools were particularly popular amongst the attendees.
+Two new sessions on cloud computing and Python-based community analysis tools were particularly popular amongst the attendees.
 Attendees were able to socialize in a virtual Gather space, where they could video chat and navigate the conference in various spaces.

-The Community Modeling and Analysis System (CMAS) Center in the Institute for the Environment was established in cooperation with the U.S. Environmental Protection Agency to leverage the air quality community’s knowledge on air quality modeling and analyses in order to support community decision-makers in addressing air quality issues for the last 20 years.
+The Community Modeling and Analysis System (CMAS) Center in the Institute for the Environment was established in cooperation with the U.S. Environmental Protection Agency to leverage the air quality community’s knowledge of air quality modeling and analyses in order to support community decision-makers in addressing air quality issues for the last 20 years.

-In addition to this conference, the CMAS Center offers online training and support, air quality modeling software, data sharing, workshops, journal publications, and a visiting scientist programs.
+In addition to this conference, the CMAS Center offers online training and support, air quality modeling software, data sharing, workshops, journal publications, and visiting scientist programs.
 The Center’s training programs serve as an education and training core for those who need to learn about air quality, meteorological, and emissions models, and their uses.
-This year’s conference was bookended by lecture and hands-on trainings on the use of the SMOKE and CMAQ modeling systems, which was attended by a total of 25 students from all over the world.
+This year’s conference was bookended by lectures and hands-on training on the use of the SMOKE and CMAQ modeling systems, which was attended by a total of 25 students from all over the world.
 CMAS training programs reached more than 2,000 scientists in the past 20 years including training sessions in ten countries around the globe.